Skip to main content

 The patient is considered:

-• compliant to therapy if, for at least 80% of the days, that patient complied exactly what the physician defined in the notes, so take exactly the pill X with dosage Y.
+• compliant to therapy if, for at least 80% of the days, that patient complied exactly what the physician defined in the directives, so take exactly the pill X with dosage Y.

 2. Let us suppose that a physician prescribes the following therapy: